-Figure 23: Richmond Borough's network of designated Views and Vistas; Source: LBRuT
+Figure 22: Richmond Borough's network of designated Views and Vistas; Source: LBRuT

-3.23.6 Within the borough there are many buildings that due to their historical associations, architectural style, visual interest or siting within an area, are of significance to the history and character of the local environment.
+- 3.22.6 Within the borough there are many buildings that due to their historical associations, architectural style, visual interest or siting within an area, are of significance to the history and character of the local environment.
 However, they may not possess sufficient interest to warrant statutory listing as being of 'special architectural or historic interest.
 Instead the Council may, following consultation with owners, designate them as Buildings of Townscape Merit (BTM), the majority of which can be found in the 72 Conservation Areas.
 BTMs are buildings, groups of buildings or structures of historic or architectural interest which have been identified as contributing significantly to the townscape but are not on the statutory list.
-Many different types of buildings are now designated as BTM (over 4,000 in this borough), ranging from houses and cottages to shops, churches, public buildings, railway stations and industrial premises.
+Many different types of buildings are now designated as BTM (over 4,000 in this borough), ranging from houses and cottages to shops, churches, public buildings, railway stations and industrial premises. - 3.22.7 In addition, the borough's exceptional links to artistic, literary and sporting cultural heritage are also relevant and should be recognised.
+For example, the Blue plaques (such as that to Virginia Woolf) and other key locations such as Pope's burial location, Turner's House and Eel Pie Island are of importance within this borough.